 To get started, access your admin dashboard and click on Posts > Add New:

-This will open the WordPress editor:
+This opens the WordPress editor:

 For example, selecting an Image block will let you upload a new image file or choose an existing one from your Media Library:

 Finally, you can set a featured image for the post.
-The format of this image depends on your theme, but it’s usually featured on your blog’s homepage and at the top of the post.
+The format of this image depends on your theme, but it’s usually featured on your blog’s homepage, and at the top of the post.
 Select your headline and use the Featured Image option in the sidebar to choose a file:

+Congratulations!
 Your post is now ready, so go ahead and click on the Publish button in the top-right corner to make it live:

-Tips for Writing Engaging Blog Posts
+Advice for Writing Engaging Blog Posts

 Step 5: Optimize Your Posts for Search Engines

-Install an SEO plugin
+Install an SEO Plugin

 Yoast SEO is a freemium plugin that adds a new section to your WordPress editor: